Gengar003/onair/README.md

     deactivate Sign
 ```

 If a sign comes online after a client, it will remain in its default state until the client pushes a new update.
 This means that if a sign crashes or restarts, once it comes back online it will stay OFF until the client goes offline and on again.
-This might seem like undesirable behavior!

 This is because the clients do not run a server and do not accept any internet connections from the outside world.
 Consider running an OnAir server somewhere for the most-reliable experience.